TheReprator/ExpenseManagment/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop, Server, later planning for web(as some errors are there in javascript code)
+This is a Kotlin Multiplatform project targeting Android, iOS, Desktop, Web, Server

 # AccountManagment (work-in-progress 👷🔧️👷‍♀️⛏)